-The following is a brief description of the components of the Infrastructure Program for fiscal years 2018-2027.
+The following is a brief description of the components of the Infrastructure Program for fiscal years 2019-2028.
 The sources of funding for this period of the program are set forth in Table 10 following this section, "Sources of Funding for the Infrastructure Program."
-Actual annual funding amounts for the Infrastructure Program components can be expected to vary from the projected amounts because a major portion of the program is dependent upon the availability of federal funds.
+Actual annual funding amounts for the Infrastructure Program components can be expected to vary from the projected amounts because a significant portion of the program is dependent upon the availability of federal funds.
 The Fixing America's Surface Transportation Act (FAST Act), enacted December 4, 2015, provided federal funding for surface transportation programs for federal fiscal years 2018-2022.
-The federal figures for fiscal years 2023-2027 are projections based upon the current federal legislation under the Infrastructure Investment and Jobs Act (IIJA).
-This new legislation includes new programs and increased grant opportunities.
-The new funding and administrative guidance is being released and updated periodically, which will lead to the implementation of those programs.
+The federal figures for fiscal years 2023-2027 are based upon the current federal legislation under the Infrastructure Investment and Jobs Act (IIJA).
+This legislation includes new programs and increased grant opportunities.